 About CMDA Canada

-Our Vision: The Christian Medical and Dental Society (CMDA Canada) is a national organization of Christian physicians, dentists and students, each holding an individual membership, who seek to honour God by integrating faith with professional practice.
+Our Vision: The Christian Medical and Dental Association of Canada (CMDA Canada) is a national organization of Christian physicians, dentists and students, each holding an individual membership, who seek to honour God by integrating faith with professional practice.

 Our Mission: As an organization CMDA Canada: